 Care Partners is concerned about the safety of its volunteers while on duty (whether on or off premises), the safety of its clients, and the protection of its assets and reputation.
-To reduce these risks, prospective Care Partner volunteers are required to undergo a background check through the Minnesota Department of Human Services.
+To reduce these risks, prospective Care Partner volunteers are required to undergo a background check.
 Two personal references are also required from each applicant.
 These references will be contacted by mail or phone by Care Partners staff.